Juviro/mythic-commander/clash/next.md

 - on page load, cards in exile are animated
 - milling action animation is wrong on flipped board
 - prevent interacting with own lib when someone is peeking it (self or opponent)
+* display which players are connected
+  * display connect / disconnect messages